alekxaguilar/auto_data/README.md

 ## Usage

-YML files are needed to define data.
+YML files are needed as data source.

 <b>AUTO_DATA_PATH</b>  : Configuration data file path

-if you are working with cucumber include the next line to <b>env.rb</b> file
+if you are working with cucumber (or any hooks file support), include the next line to **env.rb** or **hook** file

 ```ruby
 ENV["AUTO_DATA_PATH"] =  File.absolute_path('../..', File.dirname(__FILE__)).to_s
 ```
-if not use using cucumber, place to the variable the project root path in your ruby class
+if do not use cucumber, place the nex line into the ruby class

 ```ruby
 ENV["AUTO_DATA_PATH"] =  <<YML path files>>
 ```